 Carrington Says that its non-prime loan offerings will each be manually underwritten to assess properly the risks of each application.
 It will allow borrowers to have a credit score as low as 500 with an FHA loan.
 The current average credit score for people with Fannie and Freddie backed loans is in the mid-700s.

-With non-prime lenders such as Carrington, borrowers can get loans up to $1.5 million on a single-family home, condominium or town-home.
+With private mortgage lenders such as Carrington, borrowers can get loans up to $1.5 million on a single-family home, condominium or town-home.
 They also may do a cash out refinance up to $500,000.
 You can even have a recent foreclosure or bankruptcy.
 Late payments in the past are OK, but it is important to show in the recent past that you are paying your bills on time.
 Income needs to be fully documented, but bad-credit refinance mortgages are available with right borrowing credentials.
+If you already have a 1st mortgage payment you are happy with, consider a bad credit 2nd mortgage.

 Carrington notes that not all non-prime loans will be the same for each borrower.
 If the borrower represents a higher risk, you may need to make a higher down payment.
 And the rate will probably be higher.